crablab/rhul-licence/README.md

 - If publishing work connected to, but not directly associated with, assessments you should only publish after grades for that assessment have been returned.
 - Ensure you do not publish code skeletons, documentation or any material provided directly to you by the course leader.
 This remains the Copyright of the College and a licence to reproduce it should be sought if you wish to do so.
 - Always publish work with a specific licence.
 Although no licence technically indicates no rights to the reader it is better to state this explicitly for the avoidance of doubt.
-- If you are publishing "solutions" to an assignment or lab-sheet, it is advisable to include the below [disclaimer](#disclaimer).
+- If you are publishing "solutions" to a lab-sheet, it is advisable to include the below [disclaimer](#disclaimer).
 - When publishing group work, you must have the consent of all parties and they should be named on the licence.
 - If you use Git remotes as a back up tool, ensure you understand whether the remote is set as public or private.